p2slugs/innovationproject/README.md

 ### Linda Long
 I can develop web frontends  using HTML, CSS, and BootStrap.
 I know how to use HTML forms, HTML5 validation, and build Jinja templates.
-I understand Database concepts like using web sessions & establishing tables to setup and manage user accounts I can port forward a Raspberry Pi web server.
+I can port forward a Raspberry Pi web server.
-I am learning how to do backend work with SQL databases, specifically SQLite and SQLalchemy utilizing the Flask framework.
+I need to understand Database concepts like using web sessions & establishing tables to setup and manage user accounts I am learning how to do backend work with SQL databases, specifically SQLite and SQLalchemy utilizing the Flask framework.

 ### Sophie Lee